19hours/sg-statutes/Acts/Income Tax Act.md

 (c) references in section 65B to proceedings for an offence under this Act, proceedings for the recovery of tax or penalty and proceedings by way of an appeal against an assessment shall be read as a reference to proceedings for an offence under this Part; and

-(d) the Comptroller may authorise an officer of the Monetary Authority of Singapore under section 4(1) to perform a duty of the Comptroller under section 65, 65A or 65B.
+(d) the Comptroller may authorise any person (including an officer of the Monetary Authority of Singapore) under section 4(1) to perform or assist in the performance of a duty of the Comptroller under section 65, 65A or 65B.

-[19/2013]
+[Act 2 of 2016 wef 11/04/2016]

 ### Information may be used for administration of Act